 The regulations also provide for an MCIT of 2.00% of modified gross income and NOLCO.
 The MCIT and NOLCO may be applied against the Fund's income tax liability and taxable income, respectively, over a three-year period from the year of inception.

-Details of the Fund's MCIT follow:
+The Fund's MCIT in 2014 amounting to \$\mathbb{P}\$1,781 expired in 2017.